ProgrammingFire/hashnode-blog/ckxhjvyq001oxess1bfzx7dya.md

 ## Get Started With React TypeScript

-## Why Use Typescript In React ?
+## Why Use Typescript In React?

 Typescript brings some awesome features that extend JavaScript in powerful ways, including the ability to define the structure of an object in a variety of ways.

 ## Create React App Using [create-react-app](https://create-react-app.dev/)

-When you normaly create a react app you run :
+When you normally create a react app you run :

 ```bash
 # with npm